ethereum/EIPs/EIPS/eip-poseidon-precompile.md

 The MDS matrix is a square matrix of size `t` \* `t` that is used to mix the state.

-The MDS matrix is chosen to be invertible and to have a large determinant.

 This matrix is used during the `MixLayer` phase of the Poseidon hash function.

 The matrix must be chosen s.t. no subspace trail with inactive/active S-boxes can be set up for more than `t -1` rounds.